spatialcurrent/go-pipe/README.md

 **Iterator**

-Iterator will return io.EOF once it has read all the objects from the input.
+The Next method will return io.EOF once it has read all the objects from the input.

 ```go
 type Iterator interface {